jgraley/cotest/coroutines/docs/working-with-gmock.md

 > [!NOTE]
 > `WATCH_CALL` can be understood as Cotest's version of `EXPECT_CALL`:
 > - It has the same syntax as `EXPECT_CALL` with the addition of wildcard usage.
-> - It has full matcher support and can be used with `.With()`
+> - It supports matcher speecification including `.With()`
 > - It participates in mock call dispatch, and respects GMock's priority scheme.
 > However:
-> - It does not support action or cardinality extensions - these are determined
+> - It does not support action or cardinality specifications - these are determined
 >   by the coroutine, which we will now discuss.

 ## Cardinality

 It is normally an error for a coroutine to see a mock call after the coroutine body has exited (we call the coroutine _oversaturated_).
+This is to avoid allowing a unit test to pass in an ambiguous scenario.
-A coroutine can elect to _retire_ before exit, in which case it will be ignored for the purposes of mock call dispatch.
+However, a coroutine can elect to _retire_ before exit, in which case it will be ignored for the purposes of mock call dispatch.

 Let's suppose that we want the coroutine to handle `PenDown()` and an expectation to handle `PenUp()`.
 One way to do this is to give the coroutine